 6 Covid Temperature Check

-Public health and safety has been front of mind since the start of the COVID-19 pandemic .
+Public health and safety have been front of mind since the start of the COVID-19 pandemic.
 Kiosk systems can automate temperature checks through contactless monitoring for fevers, and via self-reported symptom surveys that may be taken via mobile device before entering a building.
 This helps keep potentially ill visitors or employees from entering the facility and infecting those around them, creating a safer environment for all.